MultimediaLucario/Daft-Lucario-Theme-for-Nintendo-3DS/README.md

 ## Installation Guide

 1. Download the theme from the releases section but do not extract the zip folder.
-2. Make sure the Anemone app is installed on your 3DS system.
+2. Make sure the Anemone3DS app is installed on your 3DS system.
 3. Turn off your 3DS system, remove the SD Card and plug it into your computer.
 (If you use a microSD Card, make sure you have a microSD to USB adapter to plug into your computer.)
 4. On your computer, go to the folder on your 3DS's SD Card that is named ```Themes```, and drag the zip file that you downloaded earlier.
 5. Eject the SD Card from your computer and put it back into your 3DS.